motanelson/java.emulator/README.md

-script java to jbat files
+this is a java emulator